-Dennis Shea enters into his 22nd season at the helm of the Monmouth men’s golf program and his 11th year with the title of Director of Golf.
-A three-time Northeast Conference Coach of the Year and mentor of MU’s first four-time All-NEC competitor, Anthony Campanile, Shea, along with a strong returning corps and a pair of talented freshmen, will look to send Monmouth back to the NCAA Tournament as it enters its second year of competition in the Metro Atlantic Athletic Conference (MAAC).
+Dennis Shea enters into his 23nd season at the helm of the Monmouth men’s golf program and his 12th year with the title of Director of Golf.
+A three-time Northeast Conference Coach of the Year and mentor of MU’s first four-time All-NEC competitor, Anthony Campanile, Shea, along with a strong returning corps and along with a quartet of newcomers, will look to send Monmouth back to the NCAA Tournament as it enters its third year of competition in the Metro Atlantic Athletic Conference (MAAC).

-Last season, the first season in the MAAC, Shea guided his Hawks to a runner-up finish at the MAAC Championships, the highest finish at a league event since the 2007 season, finishing three strokes off the lead.
-The Hawks, who landed in the top-10 in 10 events including winning the 2013 Fall ECAC Championship, was paced by Brady Goodling throughout the year.
+It their first season in the MAAC, Shea guided his Hawks to a runner-up finish at the MAAC Championships, the highest finish at a league event since the 2007 season, finishing three strokes off the lead.
+The Hawks, who landed in the top-10 in 10 events including winning the 2013 Fall ECAC Championship, was paced by Goodling throughout the year.
 The two-time MAAC Golfer of the Month finished the year with five top-five finishes, including a pair of first place results, and a 75.3 stroke average.
-Corey Carrick and Kyle Deisher both competed in all 21 rounds for the Shea, each posting a top-five finish, while recording stroke averages of 77.9 and 78.5, respectfully.
+Corey Carrick and Deisher both competed in all 21 rounds for the Shea, each posting a top-five finish, while recording stroke averages of 77.9 and 78.5, respectfully.

 In 2012-13, Shea led his team to 10 top-five finishes, including earning three team victories at the Brevard Invitational, Siena Dual Match and MU Quad Match.
 The Hawks captured fifth at the conference championships due in part to second-year Hawk Brady Goodling’s record setting tournament.
 The then sophomore, who was named to the all-tournament team, became the seventh player in league history to shoot a 68 in the first round and the second Hawk to accomplish the feat joining Campanile who posted the score in 2007.
 Goodling’s 36-hole total of 145 sits second all-time in the Monmouth record books.
 In addition, Shea mentored Ian Thimble to a team-best 75.3 stroke average and all-conference first team recognition.